 For safety purposes a single test point will be used.
 From there your response and sensitivity will be assessed, and you may have more points added.

 Kambo is non-psychoactive, and its effects are generally physical in nature.
 Your experience will be different each time.

 Some people have felt:

 Rapid heartbeat, feeling hot or cold, tingling, sweating, shaking, crying, feeling lightheaded, headache, facial swelling (becoming “frog faced”), dry/swollen throat, discomfort, nausea, vomiting, and diarrhea.

 Throughout your experience it helps to breathe slowly and deeply into your belly while sitting straight up- this creates a straight channel for the energy to flow through easily.

 Emotions or memories from the past can surface, which can sometimes be challenging.
-This can happen during or after your session, and is quite normal if it does.
+This can happen before, during or after your session, and is quite normal if it does.
 It’s recommended to have friends, loved ones, coaches, and counselors to help support you in your integration.

 *Please note that none of the services offered on this website constitute any form of medical practice.
 Kambo is not a medicine.
 Kambo International practitioners are not doctors nor any other form of medical practitioners.
 KI practitioners do not diagnose disease, offer health advice, treat physical or mental health issues, or prescribe medicines.

 Kambo is a shamanic ritual and ceremony from the Amazon rainforest- it is not a medical treatment.
 Participants are advised to do their own research as to the potential benefits of taking Kambo.
 None are offered or implied here.

 *The statements on this page are not intended to diagnose, treat, prevent, or cure any disease.
 The are intended for educational purposes and are not meant to replace the advice of a licensed healthcare practitioner.